A Guide on How to Sell on Amazon Without Inventory

 Pros and Cons of Third-Party Fulfillment Centers

-Most companies benefit from working with third-party fulfillment centers, particularly if they anticipate a high sales volume during a certain time of the year.
+Most companies benefit from selling products online with third-party fulfillment centers, particularly if they anticipate a high sales volume during a certain time of the year.
 Also, companies experiencing rapidly increasing year-over-year growth may find their current infrastructure isn’t able to keep up with demand and seek out a fulfillment center as a solution.
 Another benefit of using third-party fulfillment centers is that it limits the time sellers have to dedicate to logistics and frees it up to focus on other parts of growing an Amazon FBA business.

 The cons are that you’ll have to be ready to relinquish control to the fulfillment center, as they will be in charge of all logistics.
 It also takes an upfront investment to maintain storage and service costs.
 However, the pros well outweigh the cons when you’re in the position of growth and scaling your online business.
 Being able to sustain customer demand and a high quality of service is essential to your business, and is better maintained through Amazon FBA.